Sprint Bracket Road Racing

 groupings of cars

 At the discretion of the Race Chair, Sprint Bracket Road Racing (SBRR) may be run in a single race group or may be split into 2 race groups.
-To minimize the speed disparity between cars on track, the race organizer may elect to not run class B1 and/or B7.
 Race organizers are encouraged to order race groups in such a way to maximize the ability of all closed wheel classes to participate in Sprint Bracket Road Racing (SBRR) as a second race group for the weekend.
 Bracket Race groups are limited to 50 cars.
 Novice drivers and first-time racers from other race organizations will be given a priority.
 All others will be placed into the race group based on a first come-first served basis.